Credit Suisse Group Increases TFI International (NASDAQ:TFII) Price Target to $102.00

-TFI International (NASDAQ:TFII) had its target price increased by Credit Suisse Group from $92.00 to $102.00 in a research report report published on Thursday morning, The Fly reports.
-The firm currently has an outperform rating on the stock.
+TFI International (NASDAQ:TFII) had its price target increased by Credit Suisse Group from $92.00 to $102.00 in a research note published on Wednesday, Benzinga reports.
+The brokerage currently has an outperform rating on the stock.

-Other equities analysts also recently issued research reports about the company.
-TD Securities increased their price target on TFI International from $110.00 to $115.00 and gave the stock a buy rating in a research report on Wednesday, February 10th.
-Morgan Stanley increased their price target on TFI International from $61.00 to $100.00 and gave the stock an overweight rating in a research report on Tuesday, April 13th.
-Scotiabank increased their price target on TFI International from $106.00 to $109.00 and gave the stock an outperform rating in a research report on Tuesday, February 9th.
-CIBC upgraded TFI International from a neutral rating to a sector outperform rating in a research report on Tuesday, January 26th.
-Finally, Bank of America upgraded TFI International from a neutral rating to a buy rating and set a $78.00 price target on the stock in a research report on Tuesday, January 26th.
-One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and thirteen have issued a buy rating to the company.
-TFI International presently has an average rating of Buy and an average price target of $91.29.
+Several other brokerages have also commented on TFII.
+Zacks Investment Research lowered shares of TFI International from a hold rating to a strong sell rating in a report on Wednesday, April 14th.
+Cowen raised their price target on shares of TFI International from $53.00 to $82.00 and gave the company an outperform rating in a report on Tuesday, January 26th.
+Bank of America raised shares of TFI International from a neutral rating to a buy rating and set a $78.00 price objective on the stock in a report on Tuesday, January 26th.
+CIBC upgraded shares of TFI International from a neutral rating to a sector outperform rating in a research note on Tuesday, January 26th.
+Finally, Desjardins lifted their price objective on shares of TFI International from $102.00 to $108.00 and gave the company a buy rating in a research report on Wednesday, February 10th.
+One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and thirteen have given a buy rating to the company.
+The company currently has a consensus rating of Buy and a consensus price target of $91.29.

-The business also recently declared a quarterly dividend, which was paid on Thursday, April 15th.
-Investors of record on Wednesday, March 31st were issued a $0.2324 dividend.
-This represents a $0.93 annualized dividend and a dividend yield of 1.06%.
-The ex-dividend date of this dividend was Tuesday, March 30th.
-This is a boost from TFI International’s previous quarterly dividend of $0.23.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, April 15th.
+Investors of record on Wednesday, March 31st were issued a dividend of $0.2324 per share.
+This represents a $0.93 annualized dividend and a dividend yield of 1.07%.
+This is a positive change from TFI International’s previous quarterly dividend of $0.23.
+The ex-dividend date was Tuesday, March 30th.

-Several large investors have recently bought and sold shares of the stock.
-Baskin Financial Services Inc. increased its holdings in shares of TFI International by 1.4% in the first quarter.
-Baskin Financial Services Inc. now owns 549,811 shares of the company’s stock valued at $41,206,000 after purchasing an additional 7,496 shares during the last quarter.
-First Hawaiian Bank purchased a new position in TFI International in the first quarter worth approximately $356,000.
-United Capital Financial Advisers LLC purchased a new position in TFI International in the fourth quarter worth approximately $460,000.
-Cumberland Partners Ltd grew its position in TFI International by 174.8% in the fourth quarter.
-Cumberland Partners Ltd now owns 34,900 shares of the company’s stock worth $1,795,000 after acquiring an additional 22,200 shares during the period.
-Finally, Assetmark Inc. purchased a new position in TFI International in the fourth quarter worth approximately $40,000.
-43.63% of the stock is owned by hedge funds and other institutional investors.
+Several large investors have recently modified their holdings of the company.
+Private Capital Group LLC acquired a new stake in TFI International during the fourth quarter worth about $34,000.
+Assetmark Inc. acquired a new stake in TFI International during the fourth quarter valued at approximately $40,000.
+First Hawaiian Bank acquired a new stake in TFI International during the first quarter valued at approximately $356,000.
+United Capital Financial Advisers LLC acquired a new stake in TFI International during the fourth quarter valued at approximately $460,000.
+Finally, FDx Advisors Inc. bought a new position in shares of TFI International in the fourth quarter valued at approximately $601,000.
+43.63% of the stock is currently owned by institutional investors.

 TFI International Inc provides transportation and logistics services in the United States, Canada, and Mexico.
 The company operates through Package and Courier, Less-Than-Truckload (LTL), Truckload (TL), and Logistics segments.
 The Package and Courier segment engages in the pickup, transport, and delivery of items.